 Background

 The New England Cyanobacteria Workgroup has undertaken a regional approach to cyanobacteria monitoring and bloom detection in New England.
 Collaborating entities have initiated a monitoring program and bloom watch to assess the occurrence and influence of cyanobacteria on the environment.
-Historically, monitoring data has been collected using paper forms.
-In 2014, EPA’s Region 1 used a mobile app to collect monitoring data on the distribution and frequency of cyanobacteria in New England’s waters.
-The test mobile app was deployed on mobile devices (smartphones, tablets).
-The app was developed in Titanium, open source cross platform IDE that allows a single code source to work on Android and iOS operating systems.
-Based on this initial app development and experience of field crews, it has become desirable to modify the app for 2015.
+Historically, monitoring data have been collected using paper forms.
+In 2014, EPA’s Region 1 began developing a mobile app for collaborating entities to collect monitoring data on the distribution and frequency of cyanobacteria in New England’s waters.
+The test mobile app was developed in Titanium, an open source cross platform IDE that allows a single code source to work on Android and iOS operating systems.
+Based on this initial app development and monitoring experience of field crews, the group plans to finish development and deploy the app for use in the field in 2015.

 Requirements